Umapathy Ramaiah

-Umapathy Ramaiah is an Indian actor who works in Tamil-language films.
+Umapathy Ramaiah is an Indian actor and director who works in Tamil-language films.
 He is the son of actor and comedian Thambi Ramaiah.

 Career

 Umapathy made his debut in the comedy film Adhagappattathu Magajanangalay (2017).
 In a review of the film by The Times of India, a critic noted that "For a debutant, Umapathy comes as agile and good at dancing".
 His next film was his father's directorial venture Maniyaar Kudumbam (2018).
-Umapathy played a marriage groom in Cheran's Thirumanam (2019).
-His next film is Devadas, a comedy film, and Thanne Vandi, a romantic comedy.

-Then Umapathy participated in Survivor Tamil series which gained him huge popularity among audience and he became a household name.
-His upcoming directorial debut is the project Thambi Ramaiah.
+Umapathy played a groom in Cheran's Thirumanam (2019).
+His next film was Devadas, an unreleased comedy film, and Thanne Vandi, a romantic comedy.
+Umapathy participated in Survivor Tamil series.
+His directorial debut is a project titled Rajakili (2024) written by his father Thambi Ramaiah, who stars in the film with Samuthirakani.

 Personal life

 His father, Thambi Ramaiah, is an actor and director.

-Umapathy is a trained dancer and choreographer.
-He has also trained as a MMA fighter.
+Umapathy Ramaiah tied the knot with actor Arjun's daughter Aishwarya Arjun on 10 June 2024 in an intimate ceremony at Arjun's Sri Yoga Anjaneyar Temple in Gerugambakkam, Chennai.